Cabeda/jecabeda-blog/src/pages/2023/20231116-checklists/index.md

 - [ ] Check if your expectation of the tests are matched by the test suite
 - [ ] Format the code

-Given the checklist above I see that these are very high levels steps which can be further documented (step 2) and the scripts to facilitate them can also be identified.
-As I've been worked across multiple languages (python, JS, TS, terraform) each project will have diferent processes but I think that just shows that I'm moving  between steps 1-3.
+Given the checklist above I see that these are very high levels steps which can be further documented (phase 2 of automation) and the scripts to facilitate them can also be identified.
+As I've been worked across multiple languages (python, JS, TS, terraform) each project will have diferent processes but I think that just shows that I'm moving  between phases 1-3.

 If I'll be seeing step anytime soon?
 Not really.
 Tools like copilot are easing up the process but they are not removing the human in the loop.

-But something I find interesting is write on what I think are the types of tests and define checklists of tests I would run for each type of development (i.e. test API integration requires testing the responses for any input).
+And from the list above I guess another checklist on which tests to create would be a great helper.
+But I'll leave it for another time